 FOUR CARES MATRIX OF EXPECTED BEHAVIOURS CARE FOR SELF CARE FOR OTHERS CARE FOR LEARNING CARE FOR SCHOOL ENVIRONMENT ALL SETTINGS Develop resilience Be honest Always stay in the school grounds unless with a teacher.
 Use hygiene practices Be a problem solver Keep hands and feet to yourself Use appropriate language and speak kindly to all community members Racist words and actions are not acceptable Use manners and show respect Follow directions from all staff Embrace diversity Solve disagreements using the High 5 Biting and spitting are not acceptable Co-operate with others and use teamwork Be the "I" in kind Be in the right place at the right time Follow the ePal agreement at all times Try your best with all tasks and show commitment towards your learning goals Try new games and activities Let your teacher know if you need help Keep school prohibited items at home Care for all property - yours, others and the school's Wear correct school uniform Including all black shoes and white socks Report problems to a staff member LEARNING ENVIRON MENTS Walk quietly in the room Ask permission to leave the classroom Only enter a classroom or building when a teacher or other staff member is present Sit on chairs safely Speak at appropriate times only Encourage and support others Listen to others without interrupting Use a quiet voice Treat all staff members respectfully Be prepared for learning and have all of your equipment organized Participate in learning Complete assigned tasks and follow class routines Ask for help respectfully when needed Take pride in your achievements and efforts Use devices, computers and internet appropriately Look after school property and use it appropriately.
 Clean up after yourself.
 Be a responsible team member.
 Return items you borrow in good order.
-EATING TIME Eat enough healthy foods for Brain Break and Lunch Sit when eating Be on time (quick to the table) Chew with your mouth closed Only eat your own food and only buy food for yourself Only speak with an empty mouth Make healthy food choices to help your brain and body • Put litter in the bin PLAY TIMES Play safely.
+EATING TIME Eat enough healthy foods for Brain Break and Lunch Sit when eating Be on time (quick to the table) Chew with your mouth closed Only eat your own food and only buy food for yourself Only speak with an empty mouth Make healthy food choices to help your brain and body Put litter in the bin PLAY TIMES Play safely.
 Wear a hat, sun safe clothes and shoes at all times.
 Play in your designated playground areas and stay within them at all play times.
 Report injuries to the teacher on duty.
 Aim for self-regulation.
 Sit in your designated area to eat.
-Respect other students and all staff members Include others in play.
-Think of different ways to solve problems Stop play when the bell rings and pack up equipment Listen and do as the teacher on duty tells you Look after school play equipment and pack it up when asked Walk on pathways when moving around the school Stay out of gardens and leave all parts of plants on the plants/trees Treat insects, birds and other animals kindly Put all rubbish in bins Report any property damage Sticks, stones, sand and bark stay on the ground
+Play kindly Respect other students and all staff members Include others in play.
+Invite students from the Buddy Bench to join you Use the High Five and I statements for any problem-solving Play school approved games Using play equipment safely Be fair Walk on concrete areas Think of different ways to solve problems Stop play when the bell rings and pack up equipment Listen and do as the teacher on duty tells you Look after school play equipment and pack it up when asked Walk on pathways when moving around the school Stay out of gardens and leave all parts of plants on the plants/trees Treat insects, birds and other animals kindly Put all rubbish in bins Report any property damage Sticks, stones, sand and bark stay on the ground